 When to serve a pisco sour

-The pisco sour is a sophisticated and perfectly balanced drink.
-It’s great for showing off to guests!
+The pisco sour is a perfectly balanced upscale cocktail great for showing off to guests!
 Serve it as a:

 - Happy hour drink